lolabray/lolabot/README.md

 **Toy commands**
 *Supported by All Lovense devices*
+Vibrate     - Vibrate a specific or ALL toys with a specified power StopVibrate - Stop Vibrating the Toy

 High      - Vibrate a specific or ALL toys at MAX POWER Medium    - Vibrate a specific or ALL toys at Medium Power Low       - Vibrate a specific or ALL toys at low power